 The primitive campground is used heavily so please minimize your impact on this area.
 There is an outhouse and water from a nearby stream.
-Campfires are only permitted in the established fire pit.
-Tents may be set up in the cleared areas in the trees on the small hill just before descending to the fire pit, or in the trees near the outhouse.
+Campfires are not allowed.
+Tents may be set up in the cleared areas in the trees or in the trees near the outhouse.
 Please use established trails to prevent erosion and damage to fragile vegetation.

 Creeks in the valley will vary in size dramatically even over the course of a day (especially in spring) and as a general rule creeks are lowest and easiest to cross in the early morning; see Park staff for more information on creek crossings.

 For all overnight trips in the park Approved Bear Resistant Food Canisters are mandatory and a Wilderness Permit is required, both can be obtained from the Kluane National Park and Reserve Visitor Centre in Haines Junction or the Thechàl Dhâl Visitor Centre.
 For more information: Overnight registration.